mistergarrison/lightspeed/lightspeed.md

     *   **Player-Owned (Blue):** Actively and automatically produces blue Units up to its capacity.
 Can be selected by the player to issue commands or to be upgraded.
 Visible on the minimap as a blue dot.
-    *   **Enemy-Owned (Red, Green):** Functions identically to a player Sun but for an AI opponent.
+    *   **Enemy-Owned (Red, Green, Purple, etc.):** Functions identically to a player Sun but for an AI opponent.
 They are primary targets for attack.
         Visible on the minimap as a dot of their respective color.
-    *   **Neutral (Grey/White):** Possess a dull grey core and do not produce units.
-They start with a garrison of grey/white units that must be defeated to capture the Sun.
-These garrisons do not regenerate.
-Visible on the minimap as a grey/white dot.
+    *   **Neutral (Grey):** Possess a dull grey core and do not produce units (unless upgraded to level 2+).
+They start with a garrison of units that must be defeated to capture the Sun.
+Visible on the minimap as a grey dot.

 #### **B. Units (Army / Resource)**